Key takeaways:

 Key unique features

-- Portfolio view that displays all your domains together for easy tracking
+- Portfolio view that shows all your domains in one dashboard

 Who it’s best for

-- Developers, resellers, and power users who need advanced domain tools and transparent pricing
+- Developers and power users who want advanced domain tools

 What users are saying